-The Wolper Law Firm is currently investigating claims against John Pronovost, a Financial Advisor at Cambridge Investment Research in Watertown, Connecticut.
+The Wolper Law Firm, P.A. is currently investigating claims against John Pronovost, a Financial Advisor at Cambridge Investment Research in Watertown, Connecticut.
 John Pronovost has been in the securities industry since the 1980s and previously worked at MML Investor Services.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), in 2018, five customers have filed complaints against John Pronovost for alleged sales practice misconduct, including the following: